sanskrit/raw_etexts_english/blogs/manasataramgini/2009-11-10_some-speculation-on-the-indo-aryan-cult-of-the-vasu-s.md

 +++
-title = "Some speculation on the Indo-Aryan cult of thexa0vasu-s"
+title = "Some speculation on the Indo-Aryan cult of the vasu-s"

 +++
 The below material arose as a collaborative venture in course of